Mail relay

 Mail Exchanger

 A mail exchanger is responsible for receiving the mail destined for a mail domain.
 DNS MX records describe the exchangers linked to each domain.
 When oxmail acts as an MX it is normally receiving mail from servers outside Oxford.
-Oxmail's role as a mail exchanger is diminished (although not eliminated) by the introduction of OxCERT's HES service which (as of May 2019) acts as the MX for most 4-part Oxford domains (e.g. of the form foo.ox.ac.uk).
+Oxmail's role as a mail exchanger is diminished (although not eliminated) by the introduction of OxCERT's EMS service which acts as the MX for most 4-part Oxford domains (e.g. of the form foo.ox.ac.uk).

 Smarthost